18F/product-guide/_pages/deliver/build.md

 permalink: deliver/build/
 sidenav: deliver
 sticky_sidenav: true
-subnav:
-- text: Considerations
-  href: '#considerations-what-it-looks-like-when-this-is-done-well'
-- text: Activities
-  href: '#activities-how-to-get-there'
-- text: Incorporation
-  href: '#incorporation-what-to-do-next'
 ---

 You will be working on distributed teams comprised of designers, engineers, researchers, policy experts, contracting experts and, frequently, agency partners.
-You are tasked with ‘leading from within’ (you are a member of the team and everyone is on equal footing)—you must provide direction to the team so that they are focused on the right priorities and feel empowered and excited to build the right solution.
+As a product manager, you are responsible for ‘leading from within’ (you are a member of the team and everyone is on equal footing), and you must provide direction to the team so that they are focused on the right priorities and feel empowered and excited to build the right solution.
 The vision and strategy will set initial direction and give the team a north star, and you will help lead the team to deliver in that direction.

 ## Considerations: What it looks like when this is done well